NFL News: Rob Gronkowski Is Coming Back To Football This Week

 “He’ll be good.
 He’s been pretty good at everything he’s done,” Brady told ESPN.
 “It’s great to see a lot of our guys get a lot of great opportunities like that.”

 Gronkowski’s first assignment will give him a chance to see if the Patriots can remain among the ranks of the unbeaten.
-The Patriots are 5-0 and have given up only 34 points on the season.
+The Patriots are 5-0, and have given up only 34 points this season.

 The announcement would seem to end speculation that Rob Gronkowski could be returning to the field this year.
-For many months there had been reports indicating that the future Hall of Famer could be going back on his decision to retire, which came in large part due to the mounting injuries Gronkowski had suffered over the course of the final years of his career.
+For many months there had been reports indicating that the future Hall of Famer could be going back on his decision to retire — a decision which largely hinged upon the mounting injuries Gronkowski had suffered over the course of the final years of his career.

-Some of this was pushed along by another Patriots legend.
-As The Inquisitr reported, Gronkowksi’s former teammate, Willie McGinest, took to Instagram before the team’s season opener to share a video of Gronkowski catching passes on the field at Gillette Stadium.
+Some of this speculation was pushed along by another Patriots legend.
+As The Inquisitr reported, Gronkowksi’s former teammate, Willie McGinest, had taken to Instagram before the team’s season opener to share a video of Gronkowski catching passes on the field at Gillette Stadium.

-McGinest shared the video with the caption “Major comebacks happening in foxboro,” which some thought could be a hint that Gronkowski would actually be making a comeback, but actually turned out to be a preview at the ceremony to unveil the team’s most recent Super Bowl banner.
+McGinest shared the video with the caption “Major comebacks happening in foxboro,” which some thought could be a hint that Gronkowski would actually be making a comeback.
+However, the hint actually turned out to be a preview of a ceremony to unveil the team’s most recent Super Bowl banner.

 Others thought that Gronkowski gave a hint of his plans to return to the NFL when he changed his Twitter bio to read “New England Patriots tight end,” but it’s not clear if this was a recent change or if had been that way all along.